NatuRedux – Papa Francisco’s encyclical letter ‘laudato Si’

 The Popes letter addressed to every person living on earth is frightening in it's portrayal of the truth.

 OF THE HOLY FATHER FRANCIS

 ON CARE FOR OUR COMMON HOME

-The letter sums up the essence of my long time personal feelings on the subject of nature and my concerns as a human being.
+The letter sums up the essence of my long time personal feelings on the subject of nature and shares my concerns as a human being.

 Much of what I think and I write about the behavior of our species syncs with Papa Francesco’s thoughts.

 However the Popes insight transcends most current human comprehension of the past, present and future.

 I was born catholic but have not been a worshiper for the past 50 years.

 Still until today I've always considered myself religious when it comes to common human goodness and common sense.
 Most religions in some way acknowledge the significance of nature which is intertwined with all life on the planet.

 the Pope said his letter is addressed to “every person living on this planet.”

 Therefore every single human being on earth who is concerned about the evolution of our species must read the letter and then read it again and again.

 Within this post I will attempt to isolate portions of 'LAUDATO SI’ and share my personal thoughts in future analyses .